-Did you know that the first glimpse of classic Inca trail hike is unforgettable and without doubt fascinating for a lot of visitors who long flight from Machu Picchu?
+Did you know that the first glimpse of classic Inca trail tours is unforgettable and without doubt fascinating for a lot of visitors who long flight to Machu Picchu?
 Yes, that is true.

 After spending time in the laps of Machu Picchu don’t forget to see the sights of other beautiful sceneries such as Llamas and panpipes on your way.
 The legendary Inca citadel has scenic beauty, but not all the sections of Inca trail are perfect.
 So, the route will be adventurous and full of challenges.

 Don’t worry; we don’t intend to intimidate or deter you!
 In fact, we will help you to get your mind and body ready to look at things that nobody will tell you about the Inca trail.
 Isn’t it exciting and beautiful?
 Prepare yourself because you will not be able to contain your love for Inca.

 1. The Dead Woman Pass Looks Heart-Throbbing

 Oh yes, the dreaded passport of the dead woman is located at the highest point (4215 meters) of the Inca trail that is almost 1800 higher than Machu Picchu.

 At this infamous peak, the stairs are much steeper, requires you to be more careful and make a little glorious departure down the stairs.